Stephanevg/PSHTML/README.md

 - [ ] ```<command>```
 - [ ] ```<menu>```

-## Basic functionality:
+## Function Design:

+### Passing attributes

-(almost) Each HTML tag should have 'at least' the following attributes available:
+Every HTML tag (PSHTML Function) should have 'at least' the following attributes available:
 - Class
 - ID
 - Style

-Also, to add more flexibility to the end user, it should be possible to pass a hashtable to add custom / more attributes to the html tag.
-    Question?
-Should they be added to additional ones? or either manually defined ones, or HashTable.
-(Controlled via ParameterSets)
+these are - in my opinion- the most commonly used attributes in HTML.

+### Additional Attributes

+Each function will have an additional parameter called: ```Attributes``` of type HashTable.
+It will allow to add ad